 You may be surprised to learn the close connections between stress and nutrition.
 When your body does not have the nutrients needed to thrive it becomes difficult to manage stress, and the negative effects are exacerbated.
 The team can help you find a diet plan and supplementation routine to help you fight stress.
 Tests help determine which organ systems are not optimally functioning, or what specific nutrients your body needs.

-Massage therapy is also a powerful tool in fighting stress.
-Massage is not only incredibly relaxing, it can also boost circulation, help your lymphatic system function at peak levels, and address numerous musculoskeletal concerns.
+Cupping therapy is also a powerful tool in fighting stress.
+Cupping is not only incredibly relaxing, it can also boost circulation, help your lymphatic system function at peak levels, and address numerous musculoskeletal concerns.

 Asian bodywork is also a wonderful way to manage stress.
-Consider giving gua sha, tuina massage, cupping, or Five Elements acupressure a try.
+Consider giving gua sha, tuina, or Chinese acupressure a try.
 You might just find a therapy that you’ll incorporate into your long-term wellness routine.